Wine bar$$

-Why locals love it: A small owner-poured wine bar on Szewska near St. Mary Magdalene Church, an unmapped curated by-the-glass list where the host suggests a bottle once you say what you usually drink.
+Why locals love it: A small owner-poured wine bar on Szewska near St. Mary Magdalene Church, an unmapped compiled by-the-glass list where the host suggests a bottle once you say what you usually drink.

 Tip: Open late Fri-Sat to 01:00; the cellar is the move after a Lwia Brama dinner.